lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 6LoWPAN fragmentation {{RFC4944}} can be used to carry 1280-byte IPv6
 packets over these technologies.

-S3 technologies do not require fragmentation to support the IPv6 MTU requirement.
+S3 or higher technologies do not require fragmentation to support the IPv6 MTU requirement; S5 and above often create islands of higher MTU in an otherwise Ethernet-inspired L2 network.

 ## Class of Internet Integration {#class-Ix}